-You can download Open Source OPC UA stack – open62541 for free from GitHub, under friendly permissible license terms.
-Unlike most other proprietary stack alternatives, it does not have an SDK or runtime license fee.
+Open Source OPC UA SDK – open62541 can be downloaded for free from GitHub, under friendly permissible license terms.
+Unlike most other proprietary stack alternatives, open62541 does not have an SDK or runtime license fee.
 A question that might immediately pop-up in your mind would be that of our business model.
 Some of our open source users need additional support in learning the technology, putting in place their architectural design, software development, validation, and certification.
 They also expect annual maintenance contracts to manage updates and get speedy troubleshooting support and free of cost bug fixes.
 Our business model is to provide these additional services at competitive costs.

 The open62541 stack in GitHub is quite complete for use in resource-constrained embedded devices and time-sensitive-networking use cases.

 At Kalycito we maintain additional components to achieve

 Customers leverage these components to:

 |Software Stack||Use Case||PubSub||Client/Server||Security||Processor &